RCR Contributors: Problem-solving policy and process

 - Acts of abuse, discrimination, bullying or harassment

-- Inappropriate or unauthorised contact with the media including social media (e.g. Facebook, Twitter).
+- Inappropriate or unauthorised contact with the media, including social media

-We appreciate that it may be upsetting for a Contributor to be part of the problem-solving process and that this will need to be handled sensitively by our staff contact.
-Language should be inclusive and supportive and our preferred outcome is always that the situation is resolved and the Contributor continues to input positively as a part of the RCR.
+We appreciate that it may be upsetting for a Contributor to be part of the problem solving process and that this will need to be handled sensitively by our staff contact.
+Language should be inclusive and supportive and all staff will work to resolve the situation professionally.

 In return, during the process we expect Contributors to continue to uphold the values and behaviours of the RCR.
 Any unacceptable behaviours during the problem solving process, either towards another Contributor or a staff contact, will be taken seriously and may inform the decision making process.

-In some rare situations the RCR may temporarily suspend a Contributor from their role, for example when there is evidence of unacceptable behaviour.
+In some rare situations the RCR may immediately and temporarily suspend a Contributor from their role, for example when there is evidence of unacceptable behaviour.

 The decision to suspend a Contributor will involve the Director responsible for the area of activity and consideration will be given to whether there is a genuine need to suspend the Contributor during the process.